Openstack

 How to Create and Use OpenStack Heat Orchestration Templates Part 1

 OpenStack enables automated creation of resources such as networks, routers, and servers using Heat Orchestration Templates.
 If you are new to OpenStack and are using a TripleO based distribution you may have seen them up close and personal without knowing it.
 What follows is a very basic exploration of Heat.
-Heat templates are written in YAML format, and you can quickly see from the documentation that a basic template will likely have 4 sections:

 Continue reading